sean-parent/sean-parent.github.io/papers-and-presentations.md

 ### ADSP: The Podcast - Episode 39: How Steve Jobs Saved Sean Parent

-In this episode, Sean Parent tells the story how Apple sued him and Steve Jobs stepped in to save the day.
+In this episode, Sean Parent tells the story of how Apple sued him, and Steve Jobs stepped in to save the day.

 * [Audio](https://adspthepodcast.com/2021/08/20/Episode-39.html)